tomeshnet/mesh-orange/boards/raspberrypi2/README.md

 making multiarch impossible to use to fix this.

-The upshot is that the build system could build images for the other raspberry pi systems, but it would need the debian builder to build one based on raspbian.
+The upshot is that the build system could build images for the other Raspberry Pi systems, but it would need the debian builder to build one based on Raspbian.